Nephritebin/CS231n/README.md

-# CS231n
-Here are the codes and notes of the course CS231n of Standford University
+Details about this assignment can be found [on the course webpage](http://cs231n.github.io/), under Assignment #1 of Spring 2019.